A-Jaswal/Bootcamp_DA_Portfolio/README.md

 I learnt essential database concepts, SQL syntax, and how to perform data manipulation, filtering, and querying using MySQL Workbench.

 ### 🌐 Azure Cloud Computing
-I learnt the fundamentals of cloud computing, including IaaS, PaaS, SaaS, major cloud providers, data protection legislation, and features of Azure services such as Blob Storage, Data Lake, File Storage, Table Storage, and Cosmos DB.
+I learnt the fundamentals of cloud computing, including IaaS, PaaS, SaaS, major cloud providers, different cloud types - public, private, hybrid & community cloud, data protection legislation, and features of Azure services such as Blob Storage, Data Lake, File Storage, Table Storage, and Cosmos DB.

 ### 💻 Python & Google Colab
 I learnt the purpose and advantages of Python, how algorithms impact data processing, and how to use libraries like Pandas, NumPy, Matplotlib, and Seaborn along with comparison operators, conditional statements, and loops.